theryeguy92/Foundations-of-Machine-Learning/README.md

 ## Metrics
 ### Metric Inputs
-Given that this is a classification model, the first step to take is what constitutes a possitive, and negative class in the binary binary classification matrix.
+Given that this is a classification model, the first step to take is what constitutes a possitive, and negative class in the binary classification matrix.

 - Model Classes:
   - Possitive Class: The passenger does survive